Jacksonville Teacher Residency (JTR)

 Benefits of a Residency Teacher Certification Program

-- Placement support in DCPS (3 or 4-year teaching commitment required)
+- Placement support in DCPS (3-year teaching commitment required)

 - A way to share professional expertise and a passion for teaching and learning